-I am always excited when I fly into Honolulu – there’s a certain thrill that comes with visiting any island.
+I am always excited when I fly into Honolulu – a certain thrill comes with visiting any Hawaiian island.

-Pictured above is a view of Honolulu city from the Tantalus mountain lookout.
+Pictured below is a view of Honolulu city from the Tantalus mountain lookout.

 When I was a kid, Sandy Beach on Oahu's South shore was one of my favorites.